 The most popular use case for this feature is to restrict in-app campaigns to specific app fragments.
 To restrict in-app messages to a specific app context, you can enter the context under Display Settings here.

 This step is optional and you can leave the input box for Show only in App Context empty if you do not want to restrict the message to a few app contexts only.

 Integration Steps required for restricting in-app messages to specific app fragments

-Also, please ensure that you have followed the integration changes as mentioned in the below docs to restrict in-app messages to app fragments.
+Follow the integration changes mentioned in the documents referenced below to restrict in-app messages to app fragments.

-In-App notifications are triggered only on Activity Lifecycle Callbacks, hence if your application has a Single Activity and multiple fragments In-App message will only be shown on application launch which might not always be an ideal behavior and you want to trigger in-app at a later point of time in the application's lifecycle.
-To have such control you can refer to our Android Integration document here.
+In-App notifications are triggered based on context, hence if your application has a Single Activity and multiple fragments, In-App message will only be shown on application launch.
+This might not always be ideal in many cases and you may want to trigger in-app notifications at a later point of time in the application's lifecycle.
+To have such control, follow the steps mentioned in our Android Integration Document.

 We have introduced context-based InApps with SDK version 6.0.0.
-While creating InApp campaigns you can set the contexts OR tags to the campaign.
-SDK will check with the current context set in the App and show the inApp only when a current set context matches the campaign context.
-To implement this feature for your iOS app, please refer to our iOS integration document here.
+While creating InApp campaigns, you can set the contexts OR tags for the campaign.
+The SDK will check with the current context set in the App and show the inApp only when a current set context matches the campaign context.
+To implement this feature for your iOS app, refer to our iOS integration document.